Hall algebra approach to Drinfeld's presentation of quantum loop algebras

-In this case, the associated star-shaped Dynkin diagram $\Gamma$ is of type A-D-E. Denote by $\widehat{\Gamma}$ the extended Dynkin diagram corresponding to $\Gamma$.
-We know from that the category $\Coh(\mathbb{X})$ is derived equivalent to $\modl\Lambda$ where $\Lambda$ is the path algebra of $\widehat{\Gamma}$ (hence $\Lambda$ is a tame hereditary algebra).
-More precisely, let $\mu$ be the \emph{slope} function of coherent sheaves and $\chi$ be the \emph{Euler characteristic} of the weighted projective line $\mathbb{X}$ (For the missing definitions one can see \cite{GL}).
+In this case, the associated star-shaped Dynkin diagram $\Gamma$ is of type A-D-E. Denote by $\widehat{\Gamma}$ the corresponding extended Dynkin diagram.
+We know that the category $\Coh(\mathbb{X})$ is derived equivalent to $\modl\Lambda$ where $\Lambda$ is the path algebra of $\widehat{\Gamma}$ (hence $\Lambda$ is a tame hereditary algebra).
+More precisely, let $\mu$ be the \emph{slope} function for coherent sheaves and $\chi$ be the \emph{Euler characteristic} of the weighted projective line $\mathbb{X}$ (see \cite{GL} for missing definitions).
 We have the following theorem:

 \begin{Thm}[\cite{GL}] The direct sum $T$ of a representative system of indecomposable bundles $E$ with slope $0\leq \mu(E)<\chi$ is a tilting object of $\Coh(\mathbb{X})$ whose endomorphism ring is isomorphic to $\Lambda$.
 Thus we have \end{Thm}